flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 The empire executable is controlled by the namelist data file \link pf_control::parse_pf_parameters pf_parameters.dat\endlink.
 As such, this file should be put in the directory where empire is executed.

+\section Examples Examples
+In the directory \c examples there is currently one example of how to use EMPIRE, specififcally with the Lorenz 1996 model.
+In the directory you will find an example model_specific.f90 file setup for that model, along with a file \c instructions.txt which will lead you step by step through how to run a twin experiment.